 Lots of people recommended Invercoe Holiday Park at Glencoe near Aviemore, it seems.
 It has good facilities, including a small shop and a drying room, lakes, mountains and more.
 You’ll need to book if you’re planning on a Christmas or New Year break here, by the way.

 Some campervan and motorhome owners have also suggested wild camping in Scotland.
 We’re definitely game for that.
 One recommendation is the ski centre car park in the Cairngorms, where you’ll even get wifi – how wild is that!
+And Jules Robinson suggests the Falkirk Wheel because you can use the boat facilities.

-Check the Caravan and Motorhome Club for lots of site open all year.
+Check the Caravan and Motorhome Club for lots of sites open all year.
 Membership is only around £50, so it can be worth it even for a few nights’ camping.
 See below too for Camping and Caravanning Club sites open all year or with extended seasons:

 - Blackmore – Worcestershire